-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued).
-Brief virtual check-ins Remote evaluation of pre-recorded video and/or images sent to your doctor Consultation that your doctor has with other doctors by phone, internet, or electronic health record (if you are not a new patient) Second opinion by another network provider prior to surgery Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Services also include up to 4 visits for routine foot care each year.
-You pay \$0 for Medicare- covered and Medicaid- covered podiatry benefits.
-Authorization is not required.
-Private Duty Nursing Private duty nursing services may be provided by a registered professional nurse or licensed practical nurse.
-Services can be provided through an approved certified home health agency, a licensed home care agency, or a private Practitioner.
+What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued).
+Brief virtual check-ins Remote evaluation of pre-recorded video and/or images sent to your doctor Consultation that your doctor has with other doctors by phone, internet, or electronic health record (if you are not a new patient) Second opinion by another network provider prior to surgery Podiatry services Covered services include: You pay \$0 for Medicarecovered and Medicaid-Diagnosis and the medical or surgical treatment of covered podiatry benefits. injuries and diseases of the feet (such as hammer toe or heel spurs) Authorization is not Routine foot care for members with certain medical required. conditions affecting the lower limbs Services also include up to 4 visits for routine foot care each year.
+Private Duty Nursing Private duty nursing services may be provided by a registered You pay \$0 for private professional nurse or licensed practical nurse. duty nursing services.
+Services can be provided through an approved certified home health agency, a licensed home care agency, or a Authorization is required, private Practitioner. based on your plan of care.
 Services may be intermittent, part-time or continuous.
 Services are generally provided in the Member's home.
-Services are covered when determined by the Member's attending physician or other provider (NP or PA) to be medically necessary.
-You pay \$0 for private duty nursing services.
-Authorization is required, based on your plan of care.
+Services are covered when determined by the Member's attending physician or other provider (NP or PA) to be